Colored operads, series on colored operads, and combinatorial generating systems: Series on colored operads and bud generating systems

 Observe that~\eqref{equ:definition_syntactic_series} could be undefined for an arbitrary set of rules $\Rfr$ of $\Bca$.
-Nevertheless, when $\Bu - \Br$ satisfies the conditions of Proposition~\ref{prop:composition_inverse_expression}, $\Synt(\Bca)$ is well-defined.
-Remark that this condition is satisfied whenever $\Oca$ is locally finite and $\Rfr(1)$ is $\Bud_\Ccr(\Oca)$-finitely factorizing.
+Nevertheless, when $\Ubf - \Rbf$ satisfies the conditions of Proposition~\ref{prop:composition_inverse}, $\Synt(\Bca)$ is well-defined.
+Remark that this condition is satisfied whenever $\Oca$ is locally finite and $\Rfr(1)$ factorizes finitely~$\Bud_\Ccr(\Oca)$. \medbreak